3 - Data Types and Basic Commands

 Hint: Boolean values are either ‘TRUE’ or ‘FALSE’ (case sensitive).

-A vector is a 1-dimensional list of items that are of the same data type (all text, all whole numbers, etc.)
+A vector is a 1-dimensional list of items that are of the same data type (all character, all numeric, etc.)

 -